project-zot/project-zot.github.io/docs/articles/scaleout.md

 ### Cluster member configuration

-In the replica configuration, each replica must have a list of its peers configured in the "members" section of the JSON structure.
+In the zot configuration, each replica must have a list of its peers configured in the "members" section of the JSON structure.
 This is a list of reachable addresses or hostnames.
 Each replica owns one of these addresses.

 The replica must also have a hash key for hashing the repo path of the image request and a TLS certificate for authenticating with its peers.

+From zot release v2.1.9 and newer, the `sessionDriver` configuration can also be specified to save session information to an external Redis-compatible storage.

 <details>
   <summary markdown="span">Click here to view a sample cluster configuration for each replica.
 See the "cluster" section in the JSON structure.</summary>